Benjamin-Walsh/free-home-exercise/README.md

 ### Media

 -The photo used for the hero image on the home page was taken by Andrea Piacquadio from pexels.com.
-Link to image here: <https://www.pexels.com/photo/man-in-gray-jacket-doing-push-ups-during-sunrise-3775164/>
+[Link to image here](https://www.pexels.com/photo/man-in-gray-jacket-doing-push-ups-during-sunrise-3775164/)

 ### Content